abhinavsaurabh/fifa-world-cup-prediction/README.md

    jupyter notebook
    ```

-4. Open the `main_analysis.ipynb` file to explore the analysis.
+4. Open the `.ipynb` files to explore the analysis.

 ---